brankol/frontend-code-challenge/README.md

 ## Tasks

 - Create a configurable responsive React component based on the this [zeplin.io scene](https://scene.zeplin.io/project/5aa2574b349af0b2682b1730).
-- Create a trivial page showcasing an example result set similar in layout to https://www.zizoo.com/en/search/.
+- Create a trivial page showcasing the usage of your React component similar in layout to https://www.zizoo.com/en/search/.
 The showcase should be able to demonstrate both desktop and mobile views.

 ## Test submission process and evaluation